Siddharth-Rout/deepADRnet/README.md

 ## Datasets

-We evaluate the ADR-CNN on several spatio-temporal datasets:
+We evaluate the ADR-Net on several spatio-temporal datasets:

 - **Shallow Water Equation (SWE)**: Derived from Navier-Stokes equations.
 - **CloudCast**: Satellite imagery for weather prediction.